CORPFIN 7022 - Corporate Finance Theory (M)

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1 through 5 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 1 through 5 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 1 through 5 Skills of a high order in interpersonal understanding, teamwork and communication.
 1 through 5 A proficiency in the appropriate use of contemporary technologies.
 1 through 5 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 1 through 5 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
 1 through 5 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
 1 through 5

-Required ResourcesThe textbook for the course is Allen, F., R. A. Brealey, and S. C. Myers, Principles of Corporate Finance 11th edition McGraw Hill, 2010.
+Required ResourcesThe textbook for the course is Allen, F., R. A. Brealey, and S. C. Myers, Principles of Corporate Finance 10h edition McGraw Hill, 2010.
 (ABM).
-You must acquire the 11th edition as there is material covered that is not contained in the 10th edition.
+You must acquire the 10h edition as material is covered not contained in the 9th edition.

 Learning & Teaching Activities